gordon-rennie/refined-article/article.md

 Occasionally you will find yourself needing to refine raw values yourself, for example because you are interfacing with part of your codebase that wasn’t written with refinement types.
 In these situations we have to perform safe conversions to the refinement types, returning an `Either[String, RefinedType]`, compose the success results, and pass them into our logic.

 Fortunately, `Either` forms a monad and we can compose them easily in Scala, for example using a for-comprehension.
-We can do better still using the `cats` library[^5]:
+We can do better still using the [`cats` library](https://github.com/typelevel/cats):

 ```scala
 import cats.syntax.either._  // for `toEitherNel`